LukeGrahamLandry/franca/backend/README.md

 - Strength reduction for signed div/rem by power of two (using a conditional move to get the right rounding for negative numbers).
 - Removed several codegen optimisations until we have a solid foundation (but I want to bring them back eventually).
   - all: load float constants from memory (instead of using int immediate + fmov)
-  - arm: bit field immediate to load int more constants in a single instruction
   - amd: negating floats by xoring from memory
   - amd: use spilled floats directly from memory